Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: Muscle Model

 \newsubsec{MTU Force-Length and Force-Velocity Relationships} The velocity of the CE contraction is denoted by $v_{ce} \in \R$ and is constrained to satisfy the relationship $l_{ce} = \int v_{ce}dt$.
 Depending on an MTU's instantaneous value of $l_{ce}$ and $v_{ce}$, the amount of force the MTU is capable of exerting differs.
 This is described by the following force-length ($f_l$) and force-velocity ($f_v$) relationships:

-where $N, \, v_{max}, \, w, \, K \in \R$ are all muscle-dependent constants.
+where the residual force factor $c = 0.05$ and $N, \, v_{max}, \, w, \, K \in \R$ are all muscle-dependent constants.
 Specifically, $N$ is the eccentric force enhancement (modeling the increase in muscle force during active stretch), $v_{max}$ is the maximum contractile velocity, and $w$ and $K$ are parameters that shape the force-length and force-velocity curves, respectively.

 Similarly, the MTU force also depends on $l_{se}$.
 This is modeled using an additional force-length relationship:

 where the $\varepsilon_{ref} \in \R$ is a constant parameter denoting the MTU strain when $f_{se}(l_{se}) = 1$.
 Note that in the actual implementation, we used a continuous function, fitted via least squares regression, to replace the piece-wise functions for $f_{se}$ and $f_v$ since continuous functions are required for the implementation of a nonlinear optimization program.